assemblee-virtuelle/wp-ldp/readme.txt

 9. The created resource generated JSON raw view

 == Changelog ==

+= 2.0.0 =
+* Full rewrite of the plugin to base it on the WP Rest API
+* Adding autocomplete on resources selection
+* Better handling of multiple values object properties
+* Minimal search API
+* Proper separation of concerns on the JS side

 = 1.0.5 =
 * Force refreshing the container models when initializing